 The prestigious award is only awarded to restaurants that stand out in a very special way.
 At Under you eat five meters under water in a beautiful concrete structure sunk into the sea.
 Everything is designed by Snøhetta and most of the interior is manufactured by local suppliers.

-At Under, an 18-course tasting menu with accompanying wines is served.
+At Under, an "immersion menu" with accompanying wines is served.
 Chef Nikolai uses local produce that is often harvested just outside the restaurant.

 In the culinary world, no distinction is more honourable than being included in the Michelin Guide.

 Three stars in Guide Michelin means that the restaurant is “worth a special journey”, two stars signifies that the food is “worth a detour”, and one star suggests “a very good restaurant in its category”.

 Head chef Nicolai Ellitsgaard talks about his philosophy